briksha0/task_6/README.md

 Feature Engineering
 Exploratory Data Analysis
 # Analysis Performed On Dataset
-1]Sales Analysis
+Sales Analysis \n
-2]Product Analysis
+Product Analysis
-3]Customer Analysis
+Customer Analysis
 # Questions Answered
 What is the count of distinct product lines in dataset?
 Which payment method occours most frequently?